papasj19/ChatBot/Presenting_Domain/README.md

 by Spencer Johnson & Marc Escote & Jan Bellavista on Friday 17th March, 2023

 The following explanation is in conjunction with Knowledge Based Systems semester 2 project.
 The repository used for the project can be found [here](https://github.com/papasj19/ChatBot).
-This project was conceptualized from the popular nintendo [Pokemon Game](https://mysterydungeon.pokemon.com/en-us/).
+This project was conceptualized from the popular Nintendo [Pokemon Game](https://mysterydungeon.pokemon.com/en-us/).

 The idea for this chatbot came from the first part of the Pokemon mystery dungeon games.
 During this sequence the user is prompted through a series of questions and at the end they are given a playable character based upon how they answered the questions.
 As we keep track of how the users have responded we build them a score that is the metric used for the character calculation.